MiguelGGMM/how-heavy-js/README.md

  Peer deps added

- Run 'npm install -g howHeavy', then you can use "howHeavy" on any project
+ Run 'npm link', then you can use "howHeavy" on any project